nuxeo/nuxeo-mqueues/README.md

 ## About

-This addon provides a generic producers/consumers pattern using multiple message queues.
-Visit [nuxeo-mqueues-core](https://github.com/nuxeo/nuxeo-mqueues/blob/master/nuxeo-mqueues-core/README.md) for more information.
+This addon provides a generic message queue with producer/consumer pattern called mqueues: visit [nuxeo-mqueues-core](https://github.com/nuxeo/nuxeo-mqueues/blob/master/nuxeo-mqueues-core/README.md) for more information.

-It comes with some implementations to produce/consume Nuxeo Document and Nuxeo Blob.
+The initial purpose of the mqueues is to perform mass import, this addon comes with some implementations to produce/consume Nuxeo Document and Nuxeo Blob.
 Visit [nuxeo-mqueues-importer](https://github.com/nuxeo/nuxeo-mqueues/blob/master/nuxeo-mqueues-importer/README.md) for more information.

-These implementations are exposed via automation operations.
+These importer implementations are exposed via automation operations.
 Visit [nuxeo-mqueues-automation](https://github.com/nuxeo/nuxeo-mqueues/blob/master/nuxeo-mqueues-automation/README.md) for more information.

 ## Warning